 - NEW Meningococcal Vaccine School Requirement: Effective September 1, 2016, all students entering grades 7 and 12 in NYS will be required to be vaccinated against meningococcal disease and to submit proof of this vaccine to the school nurse.

-- Meningococcal Vaccine School Requirement - This is new as of September 1, 2016.
-All public and private school students entering 7th and 12th grades in New York State must be fully vaccinated against meningococcal disease in order to attend school.
+- Meningococcal Vaccine School Requirement - All public and private school students entering 7th and 12th grades in New York State must be fully vaccinated against meningococcal disease in order to attend school.

 One dose of meningococcal vaccine is required before 7th grade.
 If your child had the first dose as a sixth grader, then another dose is not required until 12th grade.